akka/akka/akka-docs/src/main/paradox/stream/operators/Source/actorRef.md

 The stream can be completed successfully by sending the actor reference a `akka.actor.Status.Success`.
 If the content is `akka.stream.CompletionStrategy.immediately` the completion will be signaled immediately.
-Otherwise, if the content is `akka.stream.CompletionStrategy.draining` (or anything else) already buffered elements will be send out before signaling completion.
+Otherwise, if the content is `akka.stream.CompletionStrategy.draining` (or anything else) already buffered elements will be sent out before signaling completion.
 Sending `akka.actor.PoisonPill` will signal completion immediately but this behavior is deprecated and scheduled to be removed.
 Using `akka.actor.ActorSystem.stop` to stop the actor and complete the stream is *not supported*.